jhuilin/BeautyOfAlgorithm/README.md

+### Built in ReactJS and Bootstrap Web to Created two satisfying animation modes(dots or bars) for visualizing the sorting process of each algorithm. here is website: https://jhuilin.github.io/beauty_of_algorithm
+![Finished App](https://github.com/jhuilin/storage/blob/master/beauty.gif)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Built in ReactJS and Bootstrap Web to Created two satisfying animation modes(dots or bars) for visualizing the sorting process of each algorithm. here is website: https://jhuilin.github.io/beauty_of_algorithm
-![Finished App](https://github.com/jhuilin/storage/blob/master/beauty.gif)

 ## Available Scripts